MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/using-an-extension-inf-file.md

     ExtensionId = {zzzzzzzz-zzzz-zzzz-zzzz-zzzzzzzzzzzz} ; replace with your own GUID
     ```

+Note that an organisation may only use an **ExtensionID** that belongs to them.
+For more information on how to register an Extension ID, please refer to [this](https://docs.microsoft.com/en-us/windows-hardware/drivers/dashboard/manage-your-hardware-submissions#register-an-extension-inf-for-your-submission) article.

 3. If you are updating an extension INF, keep the **ExtensionId** the same and increment the version or date (or both) specified by the [**DriverVer**](inf-driverver-directive.md) directive.
 For a given **ExtensionId** value, PnP selects the INF with the highest **DriverVer**.

 4. In the [**INF Models section**](inf-models-section.md), specify one or more hardware and compatible IDs that match those of the target device.
 Note that these hardware and compatible IDs do not need to match those of the base INF.
 Typically, an extension INF lists a more specific hardware ID than the base INF, with the goal of further specializing a specific driver configuration.
 For example, the base INF might use a two-part PCI hardware ID, while the extension INF specifies a four-part PCI hardware ID, like the following: